Your shopping cart is empty

 Oysters should be closed and unbroken.
 However, oysters can open slightly while in transit or stored in the fridge (this is normal).
 If any oyster has opened, simply tap the oyster firmly on the bench and it should close.
 If the oyster closes when tapped, it means the oyster is fresh and fine to consume.
 Discard any oyster that does not close when tapped, or has a broken or cracked shell.

-Use the method described above to store mussels, clams and cockles.
+Use the method described above to store mussels, clams, cockles and scallops.

 Important: Do not store oysters and other shellfish (mussels, clams and cockles) in sealed containers; or on ice; or in water or in the freezer.